ashthornton/asscroll/README.md

 You can change the classes that are used by changing the `scrollbarEl` and `scrollbarHandleEl` options.

 You can use your own styles by setting the `scrollbarStyles` option to false.

+---

+⚠ **Note**: These styles are added via JS so will only be applied after JS has loaded.
+This may cause the native scrollbar to show for a moment before the styles are added resulting in a jump of the page.

+You can include the styles necessary to hide the native scrollbar in your CSS by copy and pasting the contents of `/css/index.css` or simply by importing them into your CSS setup.
+For example:

+`@import '~@ashthornton/asscroll/css'`

+_This won't be an issue with the custom scrollbar styles as you can't smooth scroll until JS is ready anyway._

 ## Usage with external requestAnimationFrame